bbc/bigscreen-player/docs/tutorials/Subtitles.md

 Subtitles can be enabled and disabled in the usual way using the `setSubtitlesEnabled()` function.
 However, they are signalled and delivered by the chosen MPD.

-Using Dash.js subtitles can be enabled using `window.bigscreenPlayer.overrides.dashSubtitles = true`.
+Using Dash.js subtitles can be enabled using `window.bigscreenPlayer.overrides.embeddedSubtitles = true`.

 ##  Design